-Classroom interactions between teacher and students and among students are highly respectful, reflecting genuine warmth, caring, and sensitivity to students as individuals.
-Students exhibit respect for the teacher and contribute to high levels of civility among all members of the class.
-The net result is an environment where all students feel valued and are comfortable taking intellectual risks.
+Classroom interactions between the teacher and individual students are highly respectful, reflecting genuine warmth and caring and sensitivity to students' cultures and levels of development.
+Students themselves ensure high levels of civility among members of the class.

 "A Passion for Progress" focuses heavily on classroom design and relationship building.
 This helps create an environment that is conducive to not only learning, but thriving.
 With lessons naturally differentiating for each student in the classroom, it helps with a level of both contentment in ones own learning and a natural atmosphere of being challenge intellectually.
 Collaboration is a key part of this system and allows the students to work on soft skills and 21st century competencies through their day-to-day interactions with one another and the content material.